-On John Pat Day, 28 September, the coroner heard submissions on the release of the CCTV footage and reserved her decision.
-Ms Dhu's family has applied for the footage to be released to the media.
+On John Pat Day, 28 September 2016, the coroner heard submissions on the release of the CCTV footage and reserved her decision.
+Ms Dhu's family had applied for the footage to be released to the media.

 The coronial inquest into the death of Ms Dhu began on Monday 23 November 2015 and was set to end on Friday 4 December but went overtime.
-The testimony of family, coronial investigators and health staff was heard in those first two weeks.
+The testimony of family, coronial investigators and health staff was heard in the first two weeks.
 The inquest resumed 14–24 March 2016 with police witnesses.
-Visit our blog for news reports during the inquest and search twitter with the hashtags #justice4msdhu and #dhuDIC.
+Visit our blog for news reports during the inquest and search twitter with the hashtags #justice4msdhu, #MsDhu, #justiceforjulieka and #dhuDIC.

 We continue to maintain pressure on the WA government and Premier Colin Barnett to take action and address the family's concerns.
-We demand that the state government immediately act to address the over-representation of Aboriginal people in the WA criminal justice system and WA prisons.
+We demand that the state government immediately act to address the over-representation of Aboriginal people in the WA criminal justice system, in prisons and lockups.

 The Deaths in Custody Watch Committee started its Justice for Ms Dhu campaign after the death in custody of 22-year-old Yamatji woman Ms Dhu in Port Hedland police station in August 2014.
 The premier met with the family of Ms Dhu in Port Hedland in April 2015 and arranged a visit to the police cell where their loved one passed.

-Now fortnightly at 6pm.
-The first meeting in October is Wednesday 5th.
 All meetings take place at the CSA Building, UnionsWA office, Level 4, 445 Hay St, Perth.
-Check the Events page for updates.
+Meetings will resume in the new year.
+Check our facebook page or email email@example.com for updates.

 'My granddaughter died in a cell begging for help.
 Please give us answers.'